droidthings/IntrusionDetection/README.md

 ### 1. Introduction

-The Compact I2C devices like Gyroscope Sensor can easily help you out in the axial monitoring system which detects the parameters and shares it to the user through MQTT and can monitored on [Grafana] or can be controlled via mobile devices
+The Compact I2C devices like Gyroscope Sensor can easily help you out in the axial monitoring system which detects the parameters and shares it to the user through MQTT and can monitored on [Grafana] or can be controlled via mobile devices.
+This motion tracking system can also help to detect intrusions at a personal house or any commercial building with proper implementaion.
+This project is prototype of such system where the data is visualised via [Grafana].
+In addition the project also has an Andorid application which notifies the user in case of any intrusion.

 #### 2. Architecture overview
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.